lslvr/bones/README.md

 # Bones.

-> _The most simple blog you'll find out there._
+> _The simplest blog you'll find out there.
+(Inspired by http://motherfuckingwebsite.com/)._

-Inspired by http://motherfuckingwebsite.com/.
-Perhaps even more austere.

 ## Installation.